aschenbrenera/pf2e_rules/PF2e/Items/Gear/Toolkits/Alchemist's Toolkit.md

 **Bulk:** 1
 **Hands:** 1 or 2

 This mobile collection of vials and chemicals can be used for simple alchemical tasks.
+Tasks include; [[Identify Alchemy]].

 | **Level** | **Item**             | **Price** | **Item Modifier** |
 | --------- | -------------------- | --------- | ----------------- |